ljunggren/boozang-docs/README.md

 ![tmpdata](images/tmpdata.png)

 There is also another way to inspect data and do more advanced troubleshooting.
 For each action, in the action details menu, you can find a link called "Tmp data".
 This data is updated every time a test is run and will show the data that was used when the action was run.
-This also allows you to keep the last input data that was used, and replay the action with this data.
+This allows you to keep the last input data that was used and replay the action with this data.

 To inspect data during a run, add a breakpoint to the test or pause the test case during a run.
 Click on the action that uses the data, and click "Tmp data" in action details.